JerryCuomo/ThinkBlockchain-archive1/How Blockchain Works/README.md

 # How Blockchain Works

-## Let's examine and run some code!
+## Let's review the code then run it!

 **1. Go into the sampecode directory**.
 `cd samplecode/Duckchain/duckchain.js`